Trefoil

-A trefoil (from Latin trifolium 'three-leaved plant') is a graphic form composed of the outline of three overlapping rings, used in architecture and Christian symbolism, among other areas.
+A trefoil (from Latin trifolium 'three-leaved plant') is a graphic form composed of the outline of three overlapping rings, used in architecture, Pagan and Christian symbolism, among other areas.
 The term is also applied to other symbols with a threefold shape.
 A similar shape with four rings is called a quatrefoil.

 Architecture

 Ornamentation

 'Trefoil' is a term in Gothic architecture given to the ornamental foliation or cusping introduced in the heads of window-lights, tracery, and panellings, in which the centre takes the form of a three-lobed leaf (formed from three partially overlapping circles).
 One of the earliest examples is in the plate tracery at Winchester Cathedral (1222–1235).
 The fourfold version of an architectural trefoil is a quatrefoil.

 A simple trefoil shape in itself can be symbolic of the Trinity, while a trefoil combined with an equilateral triangle was also a moderately common symbol of the Christian Trinity during the late Middle Ages in some parts of Europe, similar to a barbed quatrefoil.
 Two forms of a trefoil combined with a triangle are shown below:

 A dove, which symbolizes the Holy Spirit, is sometimes depicted within the outlined form of the trefoil combined with a triangle.